Spa Business Plan Template & Example

 • Facial masks

-• Intensive skin care spot treatments
+• Intensive skin and anti-aging treatments

 • Premium beauty care products from industry leaders